cwchentw/cl-yautils/README.md

 The wrapper scripts without any file extension are POSIX shell scripts, for Unix.
 The scripts with *.bat* extension are Batch scripts, for Windows.

-Currently, we implement wrappers for SBCL, Clozure CL and ABCL.
+Currently, we implement the wrappers for SBCL, Clozure CL and ABCL.

 ### *cl-yautils.lisp*